 Decision Making in Seven Steps

 Not making a decision is actually the same as making a decision.
 You are just fooling yourself.
 Eventually whatever the decision was, it is made in the negative.
-Let’s say for instance, I’m trying to decide which of several colleges to apply to.
+Let’s say for instance, I want to start my own business.
 I research.
 I contemplate.
 I talk to friends.
-But I never decide and so I never apply to any college.
+But I never decide and so I never start the business.
 My decision?
-Not to go to any of the choices.
+Not to become an entrepreneur.
 Or lets say I want to change jobs.
 I talk about it all the time.
 I read about job openings and fantasize about what it would be like to have another job.
 But I never apply for another job.
 My decision?
 To stay in my current job even though I am miserable there.
 Not deciding and following up on that decision is the same as deciding to stay right where I am.

 Not making a decision drains your energy.
 When you have a pending decision that you are in the process of making, you have energy that is expended in that effort.
 No matter what stage you are in, whether you are waiting for something else to happen, or whether you have tabled the decision until you are in a better frame of mind or whether you are actively researching the facts–that unmade decision is draining your energy.
+Your brain is constantly trying to answer the question, “What should I do?”
 As soon as you make the decision, no matter the outcome, you have released that energy for other things.

 You always have a choice–even when you think you don’t.
 Seth Godin writes that “I had no choice,” actually means “I had only one path that was easy in the moment.”
 Even doing nothing in a situation is a choice.
 Think you can’t afford to change jobs, go to school or leave a relationship?
 There is always another way, it just may not be as easy as the path you are on now.
 It may take more effort, time, money, creativity or risk than what you are doing–but there is a choice.